evanovar/RobloxAccountManager/README.md

 A: Unfortunately, there is **NO password recovery method**.
 This is by design for security.
 Lost password = permanent data loss.
 Always remember your password or use hardware-based encryption instead.

 **Q: Can I change from hardware encryption to password encryption?**
-A: Currently, there is no safe method.
-I will add this soon probably
+A: Currently, there is no built-in migration tool.
+You would need to manually re-add your accounts.
+A safe migration feature is planned for a future update.

 **Q: Which encryption method should I choose?**
 A:
-- **Hardware Encryption**: You only use one computer, want zero hassle, don't need cloud backups
+- **Hardware Encryption**: Best if you only use one computer, want zero hassle, and don't need cloud backups
-- **Password Encryption**: You use multiple computers, want cloud backups, need portability
+- **Password Encryption**: Best if you use multiple computers, want cloud backups, or need portability
-- **No Encrpytion**: You don't care about security
+- **No Encryption**: You don't care about security at all.

 **Q: Can I access my password-encrypted accounts on another computer?**
 A: Yes!
 Simply copy the entire `AccountManagerData` folder to the new computer, install the app, and enter your password.
 This folder contains `saved_accounts.json` and `encryption_config.json`.